OverlyDevoted/CarView/README.md

 - Mileage
 - Image source

-Upon submitting form and passing validation requirements, a post for a car is generated with the appropriate data.
+After submitting the form and passing validation requirements, a post for a car is generated with the appropriate data.
-Client-side validation is mainly done through HTML tags `required`.
+Client-side validation is mainly done through HTML attribute `required`.

 ## To-do

+There are some additional features
-- [ ] Local storage to save created car postings
+- [ ] Save created car postings inside local storage
 - [ ] Styling
 - [ ] Car post removal/edit
 - [ ] Image upload or image select from existing